elnurvl/findproperty/README.md

 ## About the project
 This is a simple property search website developed for demonstration purpose.

-## Techonolgies used in the development
+## Technologies used in the development
 - Laravel as a back-end framework
 - Vue as a front-end framework
 - Element UI as a UI toolkit
-- Bootstarp as a CSS framework
+- Bootstrap as a CSS framework

+## Get started
+To set up the project in a local environment, first rename the `.env.example` file to `.env`.
+Then in the terminal run the following commands one by one after you started a PHP server (e.g. XAMPP):

+    composer install
+    composer dump-autoload
+    npm install
+    php artisan key:generate
+    php artisan serve

+Note that, you do not need to run migrations, as the SQLite database is already included in the project with data.

 ## Necessary improvements
 - Decouple filtering and controller logics
+- Paginate search results
+- Fix the responsiveness
 - Improve UI/UX
-- Indexing the database
+- Index the database
 - Authorize the API requests

 ## Notes from the developer